 Amazon India's Bridal Wear Fashion Week Spring/Summer 2016

 Bridal wear is all about tradition, ethnicity, luxury and elegant beauty.
-The designer bridal lehenga brings out all these characteristics as we saw in last year's runway fashion.
+The designer bridal lehenga brings out all these characteristics, as we saw in 2016's runway fashion.
 Sometimes fashion shows display such gorgeous bridal collections that we must keep talking about them!
-The 26th Amazon India Fashion Week Spring-Summer 2016, in association with Maybelline, that was held in New Delhi last October is one such unforgettable fashion show, so far as wedding wear is concerned.
+The 26th Amazon India Fashion Week Spring-Summer 2016, in association with Maybelline, that was held in New Delhi, is one such unforgettable fashion show, so far as wedding wear is concerned.

 Of course, the best was saved for the grand finale on day 5, when we saw brilliant shades of red, green, blue, yellow, black, ivory, gold and cream Benarasi silk creations on the runway from India's best fashion designers.
-Here are a few of our favorite lehengas, according to the embellishment, designer, ethnicity, and fabric among Amazon India Fashion Week SS 2016 designer collections.
+Here are a few of our favorite lehengas, according to the embellishment, designer, ethnicity and fabric of Amazon India Fashion Week SS 2016 designer collections.

 The bridal extravaganza that was on display by Siddartha Tytler embraced gorgeous red, off-white and golden lehengas with astounding detailed embroidery on the skirts.